adamkiss/adamkitt/kirby/CONTRIBUTING.md

 - Every bug fix should include a [unit test](#tests) to avoid future regressions.
 Let us know if you need help with that.
 - Make sure your code [style](#style) matches ours and includes [comments/in-code documentation](#documentation).
 - Make sure your branch is up to date with the latest state on the `develop` branch.
 [Rebase](https://help.github.com/articles/about-pull-request-merges/) changes before you send the PR.
+- Please *don't* commit updated dist files in the `panel/dist` folder to avoid merge conflicts.
+We only build the dist files on release.
+Your branch should only contain changes to the source files.

 ### Features